Jefferson West USD 340

 Jefferson West USD 340 is a public unified school district headquartered in Meriden, Kansas, United States.
 It serves the communities of Meriden, Ozawkie, Rock Creek, housing along the west side of Perry Lake, and rural areas.
 It covers 68 sqmi in parts of three counties (Jackson, Jefferson, and Shawnee) in the northeastern part of Kansas.

 Administration

-The school district is currently under the administration of Superintendent Jason Crawford.
+The school district is currently under the administration of Superintendent Brad Neuenswander.
 Building principals are elementary school principal, Wes Sturgeon, middle school principal, Brenna Dooley, and high school principal, Rhonda Frakes.

 Board of education

 The Jefferson West Board of Education currently meets on the second Monday of each month at the district office.

 Current schools

 There are three public schools in the district, all of which are located in Meriden.
 The current schools are listed below: